 Graduate Courses

 The graduate program’s focus is integrative and functional nutrition.
 To learn more about this growing area of nutrition and dietetics, visit the Academy of Nutrition and Dietetics page on Dietitians in Integrative and Functional Medicine.
-The dietetic internship director is trained in integrative and functional medicine and has years of experience applying these concepts to patients in her private practice.
-The DI Director regularly publishes articles on integrative and functional nutrition in the peer-reviewed literature as well as on her website.

 The courses in the graduate program that are focused on integrative and functional nutrition are Supervised Practice Seminar, Integrative and Functional Nutrition I & II, Pediatric Nutrition, Women’s Health and Private Practice.
-We also have courses in Public Health Nutrition.
-Sports Nutrition, and Foodservice Management, and other electives in the School of Human Sciences, Kinesiology, and Nursing.
+We also have courses in Public Health, Nutrition, Sports Nutrition, and Foodservice Management, and other electives in the School of Human Sciences, Kinesiology, and Nursing.

 Mission, Goals and Objectives